ENSTA-U2IS-AI/torch-uncertainty/README.md

 ## Tutorials

-The following tutorials willWe provide the following tutorials in our documentation:
+Our documentation contains the following tutorials:

 - [From a Standard Classifier to a Packed-Ensemble](https://torch-uncertainty.github.io/auto_tutorials/tutorial_pe_cifar10.html)
 - [Training a Bayesian Neural Network in 3 minutes](https://torch-uncertainty.github.io/auto_tutorials/tutorial_bayesian.html)